Digital Mode Text-To-Speech

 This article is for blind and vision-impaired amateur radio operators who want to hear spoken text from a digital modem program.
 It describes features in MultiPSK and TrueTTY that make text-to-speech operation possible.

-The HamPod K3 Reader is a text-to-speech accessory for the Elecraft K3 transceiver.
+The HamPod K3 Reader is a text-to-speech accessory for the Elecraft K3 and KX3 transceivers.
 As described in a separate article, the Reader can speak RTTY and PSK31 text that is decoded by a K3 without the use of a personal computer or screen reader software.

 MultiPSK freeware by F6CTE decodes a large number of ham digital modes.
 The registered version adds some Professional modes and other capabilities.
 MultiPSK has a long list of features, including integrated logging and automatic mode recognition & switching using Reed-Solomon codes.

 TrueTTY by UA9OSV works with a number of the most popular digital modes.
 There is a free version and a registered version that saves configuration settings.
 With fewer integrated features than MultiPSK, the user interface and documentation of TrueTTY are less complicated.

 MultiPSK has two voice options for speaking decoded words:

 • the Microsoft voices built into Windows, and